 For the most part, phosphates will coexist with pool chemicals and only matter at very high levels.
 Most pools lose water through evaporation and usage.
 If you add fresh water to your pool you are diluting any phosphate levels that may have built up.

 How do you know if there are phosphates in your pool?
 Just use the cheap test strips that come with pool kits and you’ll get some kind of idea.
-But some studies show that they really only affect pool algae growth at extremely high levels of 1,000 ppb (parts per billion) or more.
+However, some studies show that they only affect pool algae growth at extremely high levels of 1,000 ppb (parts per billion) or more.

 So, monitor the phosphate levels at the start of the season but don’t get crazy about it or concerned when phosphate is present because it always will be present. it’s a natural element here on Earth and is added to drinking water.
 There always will be a trace of it in water.